 Students are permitted to turn in a lab for a zero and then recoup the 20% correction grade as described above.

-Presentation points are accumulated progressively over the course of the semester and there is no opportunity to acquire additional points past the due date for each semester.
+Presentation points are accumulated progressively over the course of the quarter and there is no opportunity to acquire additional points past the due date for each quarter.

 The purpose of worksheet homework is to have them completed so that we can go over them in class the following day.
 For this reason, there is no late credit opportunity given for worksheet homework.Students who are absent the day the worksheet was handed out can not receive an extension because on the day they return to class they will be immediately given all of the answers and therefore never really did any homework of any kind.
 These students will be permitted to use their UT percentage score for the unit or their next worksheet homework grade as the grade for the missing assignment.
 This determination must be made on that day the students return and it is the student's responsibility to both make the teacher aware of the situation and remind the teacher on the day the follow-up assignment is due.